-Finishing a basement is a popular way to increase living space, but basements are prone to moisture problems.
-When I was growing up, I remember going downstairs with towels to sop up water from the carpet whenever we had a heavy rainstorm.
+Finishing a basement is a popular way to increase living space, but basements are prone to moisture problems and leaks.
+When I was a kid, it was my job to run downstairs with towels to sop up water from the carpet whenever we had a heavy rainstorm.
 In my first house, I discovered a problem with moisture that would lead to me gutting the entire basement.
 Here are some basement waterproofing methods to deal with moisture and water problems and help you stay dry.

 Some water problems are more obvious than others.
-For example, if your basement floor is wet after a rainfall, like the picture on the left, then you know water is coming in from outside.
-Some moisture problems are not as obvious.
+For example, if your basement floor is wet after a rainfall, then you know water is coming in from outside.
+However, some moisture problems are not as obvious.
 Evaporation may take place before the problem is evident and you are never the wiser.
-However, you may find a white chalky residue on the wall.
-This is efflorescence, and it is the mineral deposits left behind by water that has infiltrated the foundation has evaporated.
+However, you might find a white chalky residue on the wall.
+This is efflorescence which is the mineral deposits left behind after water that has infiltrated the foundation has evaporated.

 If the problem is buried behind a wall and vapor barrier, or under a carpet, evaporation cannot take place and the water accumulates resulting in property damage and mold growth.
 Not only is this a comfort issue, but the mold can lead to health complications as well.
 And then there are financial implications.
 Nobody wants to spend thousands on a basement renovation only to have to rip everything out after a few years to address the water and moisture issues that should have been addressed from the beginning.